autonity/docs.autonity.org/_apidocgen/README.md

 is assumed to be in the working directory, or its path can be specified with the `--autonity` command line option.

-The configuration is read from a TOML file, defaults to `config.toml` in the working directory, or its path can be specified with the `--config` command line option.
+The configuration is read from a TOML file.
+This defaults to `config.toml` in the working directory, or its path can be specified with the `--config` command line option.

 The `--watch` command line option launches an observer that detects contract code being modified and automatically recompiles the contracts and regenerates the Markdown documentation.
-Used together with `quarto perview`, it is possible to automatically rebuild the docsite when any of the contracts is modified.
+Used together with `quarto preview`, it is possible to automatically rebuild the docsite when any of the contracts is modified.

 The `apidocmon` shell script runs `apidocgen --watch` and `quarto preview` together